Emberlynn-Loo/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to edit to add an attribute to a person.
-2. JENGA prompts user to enter the person’s UUID and attribute details to add.
+2. Gene-nie prompts user to enter the person’s UUID and attribute details to add.
 3. User enters UUID and attribute information.
-4. JENGA adds attribute details to specific person’s profile.
+4. Gene-nie adds attribute details to specific person’s profile.
-5. JENGA displays attribute in person’s profile and confirmation message.
+5. Gene-nie displays attribute in person’s profile and confirmation message.

     Use case ends.